kohortpay/module-woocommerce/README.md

 ### Description

-KohortPay lets your customers pay, refer and save on every purchase.
+KohortPay lets your customers refer and save on every purchase.
 Cut your customer acquisition costs in half while offering your customers a social and fun brand experience.
-And just like that, your checkout becomes so koool.

 ### Benefits